realworldocaml/book/book/gadts/README.md

 functions, or *combinators*.

 GADTs can be helpful for writing such combinators.
-To see how, let's consider a simple example: a system for building *pipelines*.
-A pipeline is a sequence of operations, where each step consumes the output of the previous step, potentially does some side effects, and exports information that can be consumed by the next step.
+To see how, let's consider an example: *pipelines*.
+Here, a pipeline is a sequence of steps where each step consumes the output of the previous step, potentially does some side effects, and returns a value to be passed to the next step.
 This is analogous to a shell pipeline, and is useful for all sorts of system automation tasks.

 But, can't we write pipelines already?
-After all, OCaml comes with a perfectly serviceable pipeline operator for functions:
+After all, OCaml comes with a perfectly serviceable pipeline operator:

 ```ocaml env=main
 # open Core